Comparison January 17, 2026

 Use tunneling when...

-• External collaborators need to access your local server
+• External collaborators need to access your entire local server

 • You're testing OAuth callbacks or other redirect flows